 This includes Des Moines, which declares pit bulls and “any dog which has the appearance and characteristics of being predominantly of the [pit bull] breeds” as automatically vicious.
-This requires the dog owner purchase homeowner’s insurance coverage with a minimum liability of $100,000.
+This requires the dog owner to purchase homeowner’s insurance coverage with a minimum liability of $100,000.

 But any dog can be declared vicious if it meets certain requirements.
 Des Moines declares dogs vicious if the dog:

 - attacks a human or domestic animal without provocation;

 - has a history, tendency or disposition to attack or cause injury to humans or domestic animals;

 - snaps or bites or gives reason to believe it will snap or bite;